 You might not have any noticeable symptoms in the early stages of AMD.
 Irreversible damage may occur by the time significant symptoms reveal themselves.
 Wet AMD may cause the sudden appearance of these symptoms.

 The first symptoms that you may experience macular degeneration include:

 - Blind or dark spots in the center of your vision

 - Decreased or blurry vision

 While there is no cure, certain treatment options can help improve your vision.
 For those with advanced dry macular degeneration in both eyes, one option to improve vision may be surgery to implant a telescopic lens in one eye.
 A telescopic lens looks like a tiny plastic tube that has lenses that magnify your field of vision.

 Regular visits to your eye doctor and comprehensive eye exams can help detect the early stages of AMD, when treatment is most effective.
 Treatment may slow AMD and may even be able to restore some lost vision.
-Contact Drs Alan B. Schlussel and Christine Law, O.D. in Manhattan to discuss ways to manage your AMD and find the best treatment plan.
+Contact Dr. Alan Schlussel & Associates in Manhattan to discuss ways to manage your AMD and find the best treatment plan.